 - Dizziness may occur because of changes in blood pressure or, later in pregnancy, from lying on your back – have a small cushion under your right side

-- It is fine to massage low back, calves, and inner thighs with deep pressure, but avoid deep tissue work because of the significant veins located there
+- It is fine to massage low back, calves, and inner thighs, but avoid very specific, deep work because of the significant veins located there

 - Abdominal massage and treatment of the surrounding area is often quite useful to balance the positon of the belly, but deep abdominal massage is contraindicated